krutika73/EDA-ON-PLAY-STORE-APP-REVIEW-ANALYSIS/README.md

 What are the Play Store's most popular categories?
 What applications have the most reviews been written about?
 How does the polarity of emotion differ between premium and free apps?
 What is the review sentiment percentage?
 Which app category has received the most favourable reviews?

 By addressing these commercial goals, we hope to offer insightful information that will help app-creating companies succeed and assist developers in making data-driven choices in order to gain Android market share.

+# Tableau Dashboard:
+In addition to the analysis, a Tableau dashboard has been created.
+The dashboard includes visualizations such as:

+* Rating by reviews.
+* Top 5 apps by price.
+* Top 10 apps by rating.
+* Content by rating.
+* Top 10 genres by size and type.
+* Average rating and average installs by app.

+By addressing these commercial goals and providing insightful information, we aim to assist app-creating companies in succeeding and help developers make data-driven choices to gain Android market share.